Joyce W. "Pepper" Shannon

 Joyce relocated with her family in 1989 to Lawton and joined the Bethlehem Baptist Church Family under the leadership of Pastor J.D.
 Phillips and immediately became loved by all, especially the children.
 She worked untiringly with the youth as youth director for a time and many of the children refer to her today as “Granny” or “Ms. Peppa”.
 She was also active in the SALLT (Senior) Ministry; served as a deaconness; and as a member of the choir.
 She loved her church family dearly and often had inside humor with many members.

 SURVIVORS INCLUDE.
 She leaves to cherish her memory: Her devoted husband of nearly 49 years, Wayne; daughter, Desiree Anderson of Lawton; son, T.W.
-Shannon (Devon) of Oklahoma City, and a special son, Antonio Dunston (Stephanie); sisters: Debra Bassett of Muskogee, Sheila Crutcher of Muskogee; Sherry Manns (Leroy) of Muskogee and brother, Mark Boyd (Jenny) Rio Vista, CA. Five Grandchildren: Jeremy, Bianca, Briana, Audrey Grace, and Tahrohon,II.
+Shannon (Devon) of Oklahoma City, and a special son, Antonio Dunston (Stephanie); sisters: Debra Bassett of Muskogee, Sheila Crutcher of Muskogee; Sherry Manns (Leroy) of Muskogee and brothers, Deon Anderson and wife Ann of Wichita, Kan.; and Mark Boyd (Jenny) Rio Vista, CA. Five grandchildren: Jeremy, Bianca, Briana, Audrey Grace, and Tahrohon,II.
 Great Grandchildren: Quionte (Big Chief), Skye, and Josiah.
 Brothers-in-law: Melvin and Ernie Shannon and sister-in-law Sheila Howell (Delles); and a host of nieces, nephews, and other family members and friends.

 She is preceded in death by her adoring mother, Thelma Manuel; father, Al Sherman Manuel; sister, Patricia Reed; brother, Leslie Manuel; nephew, Raphael Manuel; and brothers-in-law Alfred Reed and Donald Bassett.